TForce Freight Claims

 9. Any part number or serial number on the goods

-10. Any other information that you think would be helpful in identifying the container or contents
+10. Any other information that you think would help identify the container or contents

 11. Visible TForce Freight Damage

-If your shipment shows visible signs of visible damage, make sure you inspect all packages on the pallet and ask the TForce driver to inspect the contents with you.
-Ensure you make a note of the damage on both your copy and TForce Freight’s copy of the delivery receipt.
+If your shipment shows signs of visible damage, inspect all packages on the pallet and ask the TForce driver to inspect the contents with you.
+Ensure you note the damage on your copy and TForce Freight’s copy of the delivery receipt.

 SPECIAL NOTE: The consignee is only justified in refusing a damaged shipment if the damage has made the goods worthless.
-In cases of partial damage or loss, the consignee should accept the entire shipment and determine whether it can be repaired or retained with an allowance.
+In partial damage or loss cases, the consignee should accept the entire shipment and determine whether it can be repaired or retained with an allowance.

 Concealed Loss or Damage On A TForce Freight Shipment

 As soon as possible after delivery, unpack and inspect your shipment.
-Should you discover a concealed loss or damage, report it to TForce Freight within 5 business days of the delivery date and request an inspection.
-While you wait for the inspection, please make every attempt to leave the containers and packing materials as they were when you first discovered the loss or damage.
+If you discover a concealed loss or damage, report it to TForce Freight within 5 business days of delivery and request an inspection.
+While waiting for the inspection, please make every attempt to leave the containers and packing materials as when you first discovered the loss or damage.

 Requesting Inspections

-A claim is a written demand for payment by the owner of a shipment on the carrier for loss or damage occurring during transit.
-Rules Tariff limits TForce’s liability on certain commodities and provides for $25.00 per pound per package (certain shipments may be subject to lower liability limits under the National Motor Freight Classification or specific provisions of the Rules Tariff).
+A claim is a written demand for payment by the shipment owner on the carrier for loss or damage occurring during transit.
+Rules Tariff limits TForce’s liability on certain commodities and provides for $25.00 per pound per package (specific shipments may be subject to lower liability limits under the National Motor Freight Classification or particular provisions of the Rules Tariff).
 You can, however, buy additional liability coverage for any shipment valued over $25.00 per pound simply by requesting it on the bill of lading.
 For more details, ask your Account Manager.

 I Shipped Using